My Quiet Kitchen

 7. Garnish with cilantro and avocado.
 Enjoy!

-Cabbage rolls in white baking dish
+Vegan savoy cabbage rolls in white baking dish.

-Cabbage rolls topped with salsa plus vegan cheese in a saucepan
+Cabbage rolls topped with salsa plus vegan cheese in a saucepan.

-Let's chat about this Mexican Cashew Cheese
+Homemade Mexican Cashew Cheese

 I've said it before and I'll say it again, go ahead and get some tapioca starch, and hop on this melty vegan cheese train because we've got a lot of cool destinations ahead.